Prepare multidimensional pollution data

 - At the top of the map, point to the time slider to reveal its controls.
 Click the Play button in the center of the slider.
 The data animates through one year at a time.

 Create a space-time cube

-Next, you’ll create a space-time cube from the multidimensional raster layer.
+Next, you will create a space-time cube from the multidimensional raster layer.
 A space-time cube is another way to structure space-time data.
 It is stored as a netCDF file, which can be used with the Space Time Pattern Mining toolbox.

-First, you'll make sure that no time filtering is present on the multidimensional raster.
+First, you will make sure that no time filtering is present on the multidimensional raster.

 - On the ribbon, click the Time tab.
 In the Current Time group, click the Start Time Enabled and End Time Enabled buttons.

 The Start, Span, and End fields are cleared.